xrennvidia/NeMo-Run/docs/source/guides/management.md

-# Management
+# Manage NeMo-Run

-The central component for management of tasks in NeMo-Run is the `Experiment` class.
+The central component for the management of tasks in NeMo-Run is the `Experiment` class.
 It allows you to define, launch, and manage complex workflows consisting of multiple tasks.
 This guide provides an overview of the `Experiment` class, its methods, and how to use it effectively.

-## **Creating an Experiment**
+## Create an Experiment

 To create an experiment, you can instantiate the `Experiment` class by passing in a descriptive title: